Egg Cups Pattern Design

 I found this oddly shaped egg cup in a charity shop.
 I was attracted to its shape and its fabulous, desaturated blue colour.

 To use the element in a pattern design I wanted to emphasise the unusual shape by showing it at different angles.
 I could have simply rotated the image but liked the idea that the shadow could be consistent throughout all of them.
-So the egg cup was shot and revolved at different angles, I then used the best shots combined to create the first artwork.
+So the egg cup was shot and revolved at different angles, I then used the best shots combined to create the first artwork for Egg Cups Pattern Design.

 Creating a Numbering System